altamash97/amazon-automation/README.md

 # amazon-automation
-Simple automation scripts based on amazon
+Simple automation scripts based on amazon.
+This script is here to show that I have the ability to automate UI testing, and this can help companies save time when it comes to testing.

 # Installation
 1. Java jdk and jre